 In addition, the International Chamber of Commerce plans to introduce a new term.
 CNI (Cost and Insurance) is supposed to fill the gap between FCA and CFR/CIF.
 According to the new rule, the seller would cover the costs of cargo insurance while the buyer would cover the transit cost.

 Besides the removal of some rules and the creation of new ones, the ICC Committee also considers additional issues to include in Incoterms 2020.
-Among them are topics such as the security of transport, regulations connected to the transport insurance, and the relation between Incoterms and the International Sale Contract.
+Among them are topics such as the security of transport, regulations connected to transport insurance, and the relation between Incoterms and the International Sale Contract.